Monica Wright

-Monica Ashante Wright Rogers (née Wright; born July 15, 1988) is an American basketball coach and former player.
+Monica Ashante Wright Rogers (née Wright; born July 15, 1988) is an American basketball executive and former player and coach.
 She played college basketball for Virginia and was selected second overall by the Minnesota Lynx in the 2010 WNBA draft.
 Outside of the WNBA, she played professionally in Poland, Turkey, Australia, South Korea and Iceland.
-She is currently the assistant general manager for the Phoenix Mercury in the WNBA.
+She is currently the general manager for the Toronto Tempo after serving as the assistant general manager for the Phoenix Mercury in the WNBA.

-Early life and high school career
+Early life

 Wright was born to Garry and Lynette Wright in San Antonio, Texas.
 She has an older brother named Gerard.
 Her family later moved to Woodbridge, Virginia, where she attended Forest Park High School.
 At Forest Park, she averaged 22.6 points, 9.0 rebounds, 6.8 assists and 4.0 steals per game.
 She was also the Gatorade Virginia Player of the Year and was ranked No. 2 guard and No. 11 player overall in the nation.

 Wright was named a WBCA All-American.
 She participated in the 2006 WBCA High School All-America Game, where she scored eleven points, and earned MVP honors for the White team.